Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks

 Scheduling of periodic tasks has been studied from many different directions, as is outlined in \cite{minaeva2022survey}.
 Crucial results regarding the complexity of the scheduling of periodic tasks on a single resource were presented in \cite{cai1996nonpreemptive}, where the authors proved that the problem with non-preemptive tasks is strongly NP-complete.
 However, in \cite{korst1996scheduling}, it was shown that if both the periods and processing times of the tasks are harmonic, a feasible schedule can be found in polynomial time.

-Scheduling of both harmonic and non-harmonic periodic problems, as well as some special cases, was studied in \cite{marouf2010schedulability,marouf2011scheduling}.
+Scheduling of both harmonic and non-harmonic periodic problems and several special cases were studied in \cite{marouf2010schedulability,marouf2011scheduling}.
 The authors presented a local schedulability condition for the general case of PSP.
-Motivated by the desire to increase the schedulability for highly-utilized instances, alternative views of the PSP based on bin-trees \cite{Eisenbrand2010} and bin packing \cite{lukasiewycz2009flexray,hanen2020periodic,grus2024icores} were presented.
-These perspectives enabled the relevant authors to devise heuristics and exact methods to efficiently find feasible schedules.
+Motivated by the desire to increase the schedulability for highly-utilized instances, alternative views of PSPs based on bin-trees \cite{Eisenbrand2010} and bin packing \cite{lukasiewycz2009flexray,hanen2020periodic,grus2024icores} were presented.
+These perspectives enabled the relevant authors to devise heuristics and exact methods to find feasible schedules efficiently.

-The PSPs are often found in the domains of avionics and automotive.
+PSPs are often found in the domains of avionics and automotive.
 Building on their previous work, authors of \cite{eisenbrand2010solving} used Integer Linear Programming (ILP) to partition tasks on different processors of modern aircraft.
 In \cite{AlSheikh2012avionicPeriodic}, the goal was to schedule tasks in the avionics domain to maximize a leeway between them.
 This way, the occasional increase in the processing time of the task would not interfere with the rest of the schedule.